luisehdz/Priority-Queue-Tutorial/README.md

 III.
 HOW IS THIS DATA STRUCTURE USEFUL?

 Priority Queue's are used alongside of many other data structures and work in tangent with them.
 A very notable example is in the A* search algorithm.
-A PQ can hold data that the A* search has not gone through yet and can return the smallest heurestic function for the search to go into next.
+A PQ can hold data that the A* search has not gone through yet and can return the smallest heuristic function for the search to go into next.
 Another notable example is in heaps.
 Heaps are an implementation of PQ's.
 Operating Systems can utilize PQ in interrupts and check what job has highest priority to complete.
 Judging from these examples, I would say PQ is a very powerful tool to have available to a programmer.